 Constitution on the Sacred Liturgy from the Second Vatican Council n.
 112

-We utilize the Ignatius Pew Missal which gives simple, yet elegant settings of the parts of the Mass.
-We are in the process of building a library of the music to assist our cantors.
+Beginning in Advent of 2023, we have utilized the St. Augustine Hymnal.
+Watch the video from Fr.
+Sean and Fr.
+Willig about the hymnal below!
+We are also in the process of building a library of the music to assist our cantors.
 The library can be found here.

-There are many ways to get involved in Sacred Music at the Petersburg Parishes.
-There are various choirs and you can be a cantor.
-Cantors are individuals who lead the congregation in their sung parts of the Mass.
+There are many ways to get involved in Sacred Music.
+There are various choirs you can be a part of, or, you may be a cantor, who leads the congregation in their sung parts of the Mass.

 St. Joseph, Wapakoneta – contact: Adam Fahncke (419)-738-2115 or email@example.com

 Roles: Cantor, Adult Choir, Funeral Choir, Children’s Choir, Bell Choir

 Immaculate Conception, Botkins – contact: Anthony Moeder firstname.lastname@example.org

 St. John, Fryburg – contact: Louise Westbay email@example.com

 St. Lawrence, Rhine – contact Judy Meyer after Mass at St. Lawrence in the choir loft